ForgeGit/ignite_wotlk/README.md

 **How to read this graphic:**

-A Fire Mage's Ignite damage is expected to make up around 40% of their total critical damage by the end of a fight. ("Ignite Damage Dealt")
+A Fire Mage's Ignite damage is expected to make up around 40% of their total critical damage by the end of a fight. ("Ignite Damage Dealt" or "Expected")

-If their Ignite damage exceeds this value, they have performed better than expected (represented by blue).
-Conversely, if their Ignite damage is less than 40%, they have underperformed (represented by red).
+If their Ignite damage exceeds this value (more ignite than expected), they have performed better than expected (represented by blue).

+Conversely, if their Ignite damage is less than 40% (less ignite than expected), they have underperformed (represented by red).

 Based on the image, it appears that approximately 50% of the time, a Fireball Mage will generate less Ignite damage than expected (indicated by the red area).

 In contrast, a FFB mage will typically generate the expected amount of damage (represented by the yellow area).

-However, it's important to note that this does not necessarily mean that FFB is always superior to TTW, and it's advisable to simulate the scenario for your own raid and gear conditions.
+**It's important to note that this does not mean that FFB is better than TTW, you should ALWAYS sim the scenario for your own raid, fights and gear conditions.**

-At the end of a fight, a Fire Mage ignite damage should have dealt roughly 40% of their total critical damage.

-If they did more than 40%, they did MORE than the expected (blue).

-If they did lesss than 40%, they did LESS than the expected (red).

-The image shows that roughly 50% of the time, a Fireball Mage will be dealing less ignite damage than expected (red area).

-On the contrary, a FFB mage will usually be doing the expected damage (yellow area).

-This does NOT mean FFB is instantly better than TTW.
-You should always sim this for your own raid and gear conditions.

 ### Part 5 - Understanding the measurement